nguyenvanbapc66/frontend-test/README.md

 - The completed pages should strictly follow the design templates offered by us, which can be found here: [design templates on Figma](https://www.figma.com/file/mcHQ3hMUG0fmgWVh6QPUlv/Frontend-test-What-technologies-we-are-using-at-DC?node-id=71%3A377). *You may need to create a free account to be able to inspect the elements precisely*.

-- The data should be retrieved from the following api: [`GET -> https://frontend-test-api.digitalcreative.cn/?search=flutter`](https://frontend-test-api.digitalcreative.cn/?search=flutter)
+- The data should be retrieved from the following API: [`GET -> https://frontend-test-api.digitalcreative.cn/?no-throttling=true&search=flutter`](https://frontend-test-api.digitalcreative.cn/?no-throttling=true&search=flutter)

 - A total of 4 different searching states of the search box should be included: